cchan/latticeboltzmann/README.md

   - [ ] D2Q21 or similar - kinda equivalent to doing two D2Q9 timesteps in one go.
   - [ ] D3Q19
   - [ ] Write newcurr directly and get rid of the double buffer... or maybe this won't help because memory again?
 Might get some caching benefits though.
+  - [x] Try mixed-precision - implemented; 10% gain at the cost of extreme unphysical viscosity

 ## Resources
 - http://physics.weber.edu/schroeder/javacourse/LatticeBoltzmann.pdf